-- Preview Email Newsletter

 BOSTON - Massachusetts Attorney General Andrea Joy Campbell announced the final adoption of new rules cracking down on hidden "junk fees" on Monday.

-The new regulations require businesses to clearly disclose the total price of a product or service up front to consumers, provide clear and accessible information on more PR
+The new regulations require businesses to clearly disclose the total price of a product or service up front to consumers, provide clear and accessible information on whether fees are optional or required, and simplif more PR

 |